mheadd/learning-go/README.md

   ```

 ## Database Initialization
-- The schema is defined in `init.sql` and is run automatically when the app starts.
+- The database schema is defined in `init.sql` and is run automatically when the app starts.
 - Example table:
   ```sql
   CREATE TABLE IF NOT EXISTS users (